MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-sql-resource-provider-hosting-servers.md

 To add a standalone hosting server that's already set up, follow these steps:

-1. Sign in to the Azure Stack adminstrator portal as a service admin.
+1. Sign in to the Azure Stack administrator portal as a service admin.

 2. Select **All services** &gt; **ADMINISTRATIVE RESOURCES** &gt; **SQL Hosting Servers**.